-- 1. Total size of buffer is automatically calculated as size = length \ sizeof(data\type) - 2.
+- 1. Total size of buffer is automatically calculated as size = length sizeof(data_type) - 2.
 This buffer is allocated inside the kernel space using xlnk driver.
 The maximum allocatable memory is defined at kernel build time using the CMA memory parameters.
-For Pynq-Z1 kernel, it is specified as 128MB.

-The unit of length depends upon the data\type argument.
+The unit of length depends upon the data_type argument.

 - length (int) Length of the allocated buffer.
-Default unit is bytes. - cacheable (int) Indicating whether or not the memory buffer is cacheable. - data\type (str) CData type of the allocated buffer.
+Default unit is bytes. - cacheable (int) Indicating whether or not the memory buffer is cacheable. - data_type (str) CData type of the allocated buffer.
 Should be a valid C-Type.